Richard Nixon: Early career and marriage

 After graduating from Duke, Nixon initially hoped to join the FBI.
-He received no response to his letter of application, and learned years later that he had been hired, but his appointment had been canceled at the last minute due to budget cuts.
-He returned to California, was admitted to the California bar in 1937, and began practicing in Whittier with the law firm Wingert and Bewley.
+He received no response to his application and learned years later that he had been hired, but his appointment had been canceled at the last minute due to budget cuts.
+He was admitted to the California bar in 1937, and began practicing in Whittier with the law firm Wingert and Bewley in the National Bank of Whittier Building.
 His work concentrated on commercial litigation for local petroleum companies and other corporate matters, as well as on wills.
 Nixon was reluctant to work on divorce cases, disliking frank sexual talk from women.
 In 1938, he opened up his own branch of Wingert and Bewley in La Habra, California, and became a full partner in the firm the following year.
 In later years, Nixon proudly said he was the only modern president to have previously worked as a practicing attorney.
+During this period, Nixon was also the president of the Citra-Frost Company, which attempted to produce and sell frozen orange juice, but the company went bankrupt after 18 months.

-In January 1938 Nixon was cast in the Whittier Community Players production of The Dark Tower.
-There he played opposite a high school teacher named Thelma "Pat" Ryan.
-Nixon described it in his memoirs as "a case of love at first sight"—for Nixon only, as Pat Ryan turned down the young lawyer several times before agreeing to date him.
+In January 1938, Nixon was cast in the Whittier Community Players production of The Dark Tower in which he played opposite his future wife, a high school teacher named Thelma "Pat" Ryan.
+In his memoirs, Nixon described it as "a case of love at first sight", but apparently for Nixon only, since Pat Ryan turned him down several times before agreeing to date him.
 Once they began their courtship, Ryan was reluctant to marry Nixon; they dated for two years before she assented to his proposal.
 They wed in a small ceremony on June 21, 1940.
 After a honeymoon in Mexico, the Nixons began their married life in Whittier.
-They had two daughters, Tricia (born 1946) and Julie (born 1948).
+They had two daughters: Tricia, born in 1946, and Julie, born in 1948.

 Military service

-In January 1942 the couple moved to Washington, D.C., where Nixon took a job at the Office of Price Administration.
+In January 1942, the couple moved to the Northern Virginia suburbs, where Nixon took a job at the Office of Price Administration in Washington, D.C.
 In his political campaigns, Nixon suggested that this was his response to Pearl Harbor, but he had sought the position throughout the latter part of 1941.
 Both Nixon and his wife believed he was limiting his prospects by remaining in Whittier.
 He was assigned to the tire rationing division, where he was tasked with replying to correspondence.
 He did not enjoy the role, and four months later applied to join the United States Navy.
 Though he could have claimed an exemption from the draft as a birthright Quaker, or a deferral due to his government service, Nixon nevertheless sought a commission in the Navy.
 His application was approved, and he was appointed a lieutenant junior grade in the United States Naval Reserve on June 15, 1942.